K0IN/blog/posts/0/text_width_in_svg_deno.md

 ---
-title: Measuring SVG Text Width in Deno (No Canvas?
-No Problem!)
+title: Measuring SVG Text Width in Deno
 date: 2025-08-03
 description: A guide to getting the text width in SVG using Deno.
 layout: post